Post-Discharge

 What Actually Feels Unclear After Discharge

 For most foreign patients, uncertainty is not about medical instructions.
+Discharge papers typically explain medications, wound care, and restrictions clearly.

 It’s about questions like: